mollmikey/jwt-Auth/packages/lightning-talks/README.md

 ⚡️ Lightning talks! ⚡️

-This is your chance to learn a little about new topic and share what you have learned with others in the cohort.
+This is your chance to learn a little about a new topic and share what you have learned with others in the cohort.

 We can't dive deep into every interesting subject, but between many of us, we can take a peek at what they're about.
 In a dev team, these topics are often pieces of tech you're planning use, or different options we're deciding between.
 Here, we'll use it to learn some cool stuff we might not otherwise cover.

-**The idea of a lightning talk is not that you'll be an expert, but that you will be completely new to the topic yourself.**
+**The idea of a lightning talk is not that you'll be an expert, but that you will be completely new to the topic yourself.
+For this reason, please don't pick a topic you are already familiar with.**

 This is an opportunity to practice learning about a completely unknown area.
 What things are important?
 What did I find interesting?
 What will help others understand the topic?